 We’ve got a quick tip for you — don’t.
 Yes, spreadsheets are free and seem like the obvious solution at first.
 However, you’ll quickly find out that they’re virtually impossible to scale.
 Even if you use formulas, it will be hard to onboard new employees – and that’s just one of the issues associated with using spreadsheets.

 What if your client gets in touch with you through email and then follows up on Facebook?
 You guessed it: you’ll need to enter this information into the spreadsheet manually.
-A ticketing system will automate this process for you, which is essential when your company is growing.
+A customer support ticketing system will automate this process for you, which is essential when your company is growing.

 When you started your business you probably only received the occasional query, which allowed you to tackle each ticket individually and manually.
 When you’re starting out this can be great, however, it is something that is not scalable.
+As your business grows, implementing an IT helpdesk ticket software becomes crucial for managing the increasing number of customer inquiries.

 Here’s a some food for thought — as your business grows, your processes need to grow and adapt with it.
 With every passing week, the database of your help desk will be expanding.
 As such, it will become increasingly difficult to find necessary information and provide high-quality customer service without a ticketing solution.
 If you don’t act quickly enough and adapt to the growth of your business, the quality of your customer service will dwindle which can lead to loss of customers and revenue.